centreon/centreon-documentation/fr/getting-started/model-it-services.md

 ---
-id: getting-started
+id: model-it-services
-title: Getting started
+title: Model your IT services
 ---

+#TODO - rework new case

 ## Objectif